 Nectarines are a stone fruit and are related to peaches, cherries, plums and loquats.
 They grow on trees and are a bit like peaches without the fuzz.
 Their smooth skin is red in colour on a yellow to pale yellow background whilst the flesh can vary from almost white, yellow to almost red.

 The nectarine takes their name from ‘nectar’ - the food of the gods.
-Nectarines are not, as some people think, a cross between a plum and a peach and it is not uncommon for a peach or a nectarine to grow on each other’s tree.
+Nectarines are not, as some people think, a cross between a plum and a peach.

 Nutritionally nectaines are similar to peaches.
-Yellow-fleshed nectarines have higher levels of beta carotene which is converted to Vitamin A within the body.
+Yellow-fleshed nectarines have higher levels of beta carotene than the white nectarine, which is converted to Vitamin A in the body.
 This vitamin is an immune booster, great for the skin and is an antioxidant.

-Both white and yellow-fleshed varieties are good sources of vitamin C (which also acts as an antioxidant, immune booster and supports collagen) and dietary fibre.
+Both white and yellow-fleshed varieties are good sources of vitamin C (which also acts as an antioxidant, immune booster and supports collagen), vitamin A, potassium and dietary fibre.

 © Copyright 2009-2014 OrganicFood.com.au